 Mergers and Similar Arrangements.
-The Companies Law permits mergers and consolidations between Cayman Islands companies and hon-Cayman Islands companies.
+The Companies Law permits mergers and consolidations between Cayman Islands companies and non-Cayman Islands companies.
 For these purposes, (i) "merger" means the merging of two or more constituent companies and the vesting of their undertaking, property and liabilities in one of such companies as the surviving company, and (ii) a "consolidation" means the combination of two or more constituent companies into a consolidated company and the vesting of the undertaking, property and liabilities of such companies to the consolidated company.
 In order to effect such a merger or consolidation, the directors of each constituent company must approve a written plan of merger or consolidation, which must then be authorized by (a) a special resolution of the shareholders of each constituent company, and (b) such other authorization, if any, as may be specified in such constituent company's articles of association.
-The written plan of merger or consolidation must be filed with the Registrar of Companies of the Cayman Islands together with a declaration as to the solvency of the consolidated or surviving company, a list of the assets and liabilities of each constituent company and an undertaking that a copy of the certificate of merger or consolidation will be given to the members and creditors of each constituent company and that notification of the merger or consolidation will be published in the Cayman Islands Gazette.
-Court approval is not required for a merger or consolidation which is effected in compliance with these statutory procedures.
+The written plan of merger or consolidation must be filed with the Registrar of Companies of the Cayman Islands together with a declaration as to the solvency of the certificate of merger or consolidation will be given to the members and creditors of each constituent company and an undertaking that a copy of the certificate of merger or consolidation will be given to the members and creditors of each constituent company and the undertaking that a copy of the certificate of merger or consolidation will be given to the members and creditors of each constituent company and the undertaking that a copy of the certificate of merger or consolidation will be given to the members and creditors of each constituent company and the required for a merger or consolidation which is effected in compliance with these statutory procedures.